+- A. Activity

+- B. Directed Study

-1. Other (Specify): a.
-Students will be required to read each chapter before class to prepare for in-lab exercises. b.
-Instructor will lecture using computer overhead demonstrations to present and illustrate each feature of each chapter. c.
-Instructor will lead discussions and set up discussion groups about information competency topics. d.
+- C. Other (Specify): a.
+Students will be required to read each chapter. b.
+Students will be required to review

+PowerPoint file which presents and illustrates each chapter. c.
+Instructor will email and discussions any questions asked. d.
 Students will be required to print and hand in or email selected exercises to the instructor. e.
-Students will have use of the computer labs during aide-assisted hours to work on any class-related projects
+Student can make use of the computer labs during aide-assisted hours to work on any class-related projects.